zedyjy/CS319-Project/README.md

 - Then come to this project's `root dir`, and run `npm install`.
 This will install all required packages on your OS.

 - Install `MongoDB` on your machiene and make a `Database` called `internship-system`.
 This should make the database ready on your system.
 (You can use MongoDB Atlas.
 It provides a GUI for modifying the database manually etc. https://www.mongodb.com/atlas/database)
-- Then run `node server` to start the server locally and make it handle API requests.
+- Then run `npm start` in the root directory to start the server locally and make it handle API requests.
 This starts the server at `localhost`.

 - All Front End Pages should be in `.html` extensions.
 - You can see the example page by clicking the `Student` page in the menu on the homepage.